DCMU

-DCMU (3-(3,4-dichlorophenyl)-1,1-dimethylurea) is an algicide and herbicide of the arylurea class that inhibits photosynthesis.
+DCMU (3-(3,4-dichlorophenyl)-1,1-dimethylurea) is an algicide and herbicide of the aryl urea class that inhibits photosynthesis.
 It was introduced by Bayer in 1954 under the trade name of Diuron.

 History

 In 1952, chemists at E. I. du Pont de Nemours and Company patented a series of aryl urea derivatives as herbicides.
-Several compounds covered by this patent were commercialized as herbicides: monuron (4-chlorophenyl), chlortoluron (3-chloro-4-methylphenyl) and DCMU, the (3,4-dichlorophenyl) example.
+Several compounds covered by this patent were commercialized as herbicides: chlortoluron (3-chloro-4-methylphenyl) and DCMU, the (3,4-dichlorophenyl) example.
 Subsequently, over thirty related urea analogs with the same mechanism of action reached the market worldwide.

 Synthesis

-As described in the du Pont patent, the starting material is a substituted aryl amine, an aniline, which is treated with phosgene to form its isocyanate derivative.
+As described in the du Pont patent, the starting material is 3,4-dichloroaniline, which is treated with phosgene to form a isocyanate derivative.
 This is subsequently reacted with dimethylamine to give the final product.